Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 ![Screenshot](./images/expected-bor.png)

-If you're running into any issues while setting up your Bor node, you can refer the Technical FAQ's for solutions: https://docs.matic.network/staking/technical-faqs/
+If you're running into any issues while setting up your Bor node, you can refer the Technical FAQs for solutions: https://docs.matic.network/staking/technical-faqs/

 **Ta-Da**